-Integrated & Applied Immediately Relevant and Current Designed & Defined for Use in Multiple Contexts Forward Looking Is infused into delivery of other programming and instruction - not taught in isolated digital skills classes Helps learner-workers to succeed in tasks/goals that are immediately relevant and current to their own lives Prepares learners to transfer competencies to other jobs, industries, or life contexts Develops empowered learners of new technologies who can problem-solve in technology-rich settings
+Immediately Designed & Defined for Use in Relevant and Integrated & Multiple Contexts Applied Current Forward Looking Is infused into delivery of Helps learner-workers to Prepares learners to Develops empowered other programming and succeed in tasks/goals transfer competencies to learners of new instruction - not taught that are immediately other jobs, industries, or technologies who in isolated digital skills relevant and current to life contexts can problem-solve in classes their own lives technology-rich settings

 Some programs are doing an excellent job teaching to all of these needs.
 Still, a lack of research on effective practice, professional development opportunities, and policy means best practices are often not formally validated, disseminated widely, or adopted at scale.
-A Benton Foundation report found many community programs need to build effective assessment into their programs to demonstrate results and learn how to improve their training.45
+A Benton Foundation report found many community programs need to build effective assessment into their programs to demonstrate results and learn how to improve their training.